crimeacs/PhaseHunter/README.md

 def process_continuous_waveform(self, st: Stream) -> pd.DataFrame:
 ```

-The input, `st`, should be a three-component continuous waveform (for example, from a three-component seismometer).
+The input, `st`, should be a three-component continuous waveform.

 The method returns a pandas DataFrame with the phase predictions and their uncertainties.